nirajdevjha/CarListing/README.md

 ### Third party libraries

 Used [SDWebImage](https://github.com/SDWebImage/SDWebImage) for image handling.
-- I chose thi because its a great image downloader in async mode and also provide caching.
+- I chose this because its a great image downloader in async mode and also provide caching.

 ### Areas of improvement / Additions